Help Center/ Graph Engine Service/ User Guide/ Analyzing a Graph Using the Graph Editor/ Analyzing a Graph Using Tools in the Drawing Area

 3. Right-click in the selection box and choose Shortest Path of the Vertex Sets from the shortcut menu.

-4. In the dialog box that is displayed, you can edit the selected two sets of vertices and click + to quickly add vertices.
+4. In the dialog box that appears, you can edit the selected two sets of vertices.
+After entering vertices, you can press Enter to quickly add them.

 5. Click Run.
 The shortest paths between two vertex sets are returned.